suyashmahar/suyash-thesis/Chapters/snapshot.typ

 Libnvmmio~@libnvmmio provides an `msync()`-based interface, but it does so by intercepting filesystem IO calls, e.g., read() and write().
 Thus, unlike Snapshot, Libnvmmio does not support the memory-mapped file interface.
 Similarly, DudeTM~@dudetm, while uses a memory-mapped interface and stages working copy in the DRAM, requires the programmer to use a PMDK-like transactional interface, increasing programming effort.

-Automated solutions like a compiler pass to simplify the programming effort include Atlas~@atlas, which adds crash- consistency to existing lock-based programs by using the outermost lock/unlock operations.
+Automated solutions like a compiler pass to simplify the programming effort include Atlas~@atlas, which adds crash-consistency to existing lock-based programs by using the outermost lock/unlock operations.
 Synchronization Free Regions (SFR)~@gogte2018sfr extend this idea and provide failure-atomicity between every synchronization primitive and system call.

 Similarly, some works use language support to automatically add persistence to applications written for volatile memory.
 Breeze~@breeze uses compiler instrumentation for logging updates to PM but requires the programming to explicitly wrap code regions in transactions and annotate PM objects.
 NVTraverse~@friedman200nvtraverse and Mirror~@friedman2021mirror convert lock-free data structures persistent using programmer annotation and providing special compare and swap operations.